GTohne/calculator-c-/README.md

 # calculator-c-
-a calculator created by c
+a calculator created by c.
+A project distributed by teacher LPJ